wyatty/wyatty.github.io/index.md

 * On electricity grid architecture

 ### Economics
 While creating my Grid Architecture papers, I created an interesting concept that has broader implications in cooperative bargaining.
-I am investigating the concept further.
+Extending that, I have stumbled upon several concepts that may be more broadly applicable in the field.
+I am investigating the concepts further.

 ### Educational Materials
 I write and present, among other things, to teach people about the energy field to try and bring them into the field.
 I have contributed to publications on behalf of and presented to groups within the energy industry group [DER Task Force](https://www.dertaskforce.com/), and contribute to the educational group [inDERmediate](https://www.indermediate.com/).